KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BoschSmartHome by jalibu](https://github.com/jalibu/MMM-BoschSmartHome)

+1. The main js file MMM-BoschSmartHome.js is minified.
+Please consider to replace it with a non-minified version for better readability and error analysis.
-1. Information: There are updates for 11 dependencie(s):
+2. Information: There are updates for 11 dependencie(s):
    - @stylistic/eslint-plugin   ^2.12.1  →    ^4.2.0
    - @types/node               ^22.10.2  →  ^22.13.9
    - bosch-smart-home-bridge     ^1.6.0  →    ^1.7.9